-Creamy Fettuccine with Sun Dried Tomatoes & Chickpeas
+Creamy Pasta with Sun Dried Tomatoes & Chickpeas

-Creamy vegan cashew sauce, sweet sun-dried tomatoes and buttery chickpeas wrapped up in wholemeal fettuccine pasta.
+Creamy vegan cashew sauce, sweet sun-dried tomatoes and buttery chickpeas wrapped up in organic spaghetti pasta.
 This wholesome dish is a perfect hearty plant-based meal to fill the family’s bellies and feed the soul.

 The humble chickpea is a healthy, delicious and protein-packed legume, not to mention super versatile.
 Sourcing your chickpeas dried is far more economical too.
 Just like any other dried bean, chickpeas need to be soaked for 8-12 hours before cooking.
 Once cooked chickpeas can be added to an array of different dishes and even frozen for up to 6 months.
 Soaking and cooking dried chickpeas gives them a much nice, nuttier flavour and buttery texture.
 For this recipe, the soaked chickpeas have been cooked in vegetable stock adding even more depth of flavour to this little golden legume.

 Makes: 4 servings | Total time: 45 mins-1 hour (excludes soaking time)